cncf-tags/wg-artifacts/docs/pkgmgr/pypi.md

 Public Python packages are primarily stored at the [Python Package Index](https://pypi.org).
 This document will focus on a examples from PyPi.org but keep in mind private and other public python package repositories exist and all follow the same API.

-Binary packages are often in Wheel format (zip file format with a .whl extension) and source packages (.tar.gz).
+Binary packages (called python distributions) are often in Wheel format (zip file format with a .whl extension) and source packages (.tar.gz).

+The tools that interact with package indices include `pip`, `poetry`, `pipenv`, etc.

 Python's packaging ecosystem has gone through much evolution over the years.
 Backwards compatibility is a major consideration as they move forward.